 As a new seller on Amazon, you’re probably wondering, “What is Amazon PPC, and how does it work?”
-Well, we have created this article to answer all the questions you may have about Amazon advertising.
-We will also guide you on creating your first PPC campaign to connect with relevant shoppers actively looking to buy your products.
+Well, we have created this article to answer all your questions about Amazon advertising.
+We will also guide you through creating your first PPC campaign to connect with relevant shoppers looking to buy your products.

 Let’s get started!